Lisbon

 Lisbon is rated NR.
 Parents should be aware that it contains mature themes, violence.

-Analyzing the audience sentiment, IMDb rating of 6.4/10, and global collection metrics, Lisbon stands as a challenging project for the creators.
-It remains an essential piece of the 1956 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.4/10, and global performance metrics, Lisbon is classified as a ABOVE AVERAGE.
+It remains an essential part of the 1956 cinematic calendar.

 Frequently Asked Questions